rekalogika/rekalogika.dev/docs/api-lite/06-pagination.md

 ## Use Case: Doctrine Repository

-Doctrine repositories implement `Selectable`, so you can conveniently do the following in the state provider, and avoid the need to create queries:
+Doctrine repositories implement `Selectable`, so you can conveniently do the following in the state provider, and avoid the nee d to create queries:

 ```php
 use ApiPlatform\Metadata\Operation;